blendbyte/CoyoteCert/README.md

     ->issueOrRenew();
 ```

 IP SANs are validated via HTTP-01 (the CA connects to the IP directly).
-Wildcards cannot be combined with IP identifiers.

-Not all CAs support IP SANs; check your CA's documentation.
-Let's Encrypt supports them on both the `classic` and `shortlived` profiles.
+Wildcards can't be combined with IP identifiers.
+Not all CAs support IP SANs, so check yours.
+Let's Encrypt supports them on both `classic` and `shortlived` profiles.

 ---

 ## Automatic renewal

-The recommended deployment pattern is a scheduled cron job calling `issueOrRenew()`:
+The recommended setup: a scheduled cron job calling `issueOrRenew()`.

 ```php
 // /usr/local/bin/renew-certs.php